-(this is why need additional mass of air to pressurize airplanes).
+(So you need additional mass of air to pressurize airplanes).

 Recall Pressure = Force/area = weight/area.

 So to find pressure at sea level, need to calculate weight of a column of air rising up to "top" of atmosphere, say about 30 km.